Solve nonlinear optimization problems

 Algorithms for solving constrained nonlinear programming problems include:

-- Interior-point: especially useful for large-scale problems that have sparsity or structure
+- Interior-point: especially useful for large-scale nonlinear optimization problems that have sparsity or structure

 - Sequential quadratic programming (SQP): solves general nonlinear problems and honors bounds at all iterations